-3) Click the option for which subject you'd like to use to create your custom assessment.
+2. Select which subject you'd like to use to create your custom assessment (Language Arts or Mathematics).

 Note: You also have the option to enter any keywords to search for.

-5) Click through the options listed to get down to the standards you want to include.
+4. Click through the options listed to get to the standards you want to include.

 Note: By hovering over the standard, you can read the full standard description.

 Note: You can click Back to find more skills in other standards if you'd like.
-Also, you can click the Trash icon to remove a skill from your assessment objectives.
+You can also click the Trash icon to remove a skill from your assessment objectives.

-13) The assessment is set to automatically create an ILP for each student, as noted by the check in the Create ILP box.
+11. The assessment is set to automatically create an ILP for each student, as noted by the checked Create ILP box.
 If you just want this assessment to only assess student knowledge, then uncheck the Create ILP box.

 Once you have created and saved the Custom Assessment you must assign it to your student(s) or your class.
-More information on how to Assign an Assessment is available in the Resource Center.
+The steps on assigning your Custom Assessment can be found here.